adrianFD22/fillthegap/README.md

 - Implement the `MinkowskiSum` function in a better way by using the Fast Fourier Transform (dont know about this is implemented in GAP).

-## Contact

-I'm Adrián Fidalgo-Díaz.
-If you have any suggestions or whatever, feel free to contact me at adrianfd22399@gmail.com.